 Our fiscal year ends on the Sunday after the Saturday closest to January 31.
-All references to fiscal 2011 relate to the fifty-two weeks ended January 29, 2012 of the Successor.
+All references to the first quarter of fiscal 2012 relate to the thirteen week period ended April 29, 2012 of the Successor.
+All references to the first quarter of fiscal 2011 relate to the thirteen week period ended May 1, 2011 of the Successor.
+All references to fiscal 2011 relate to the fifty-two week period ended January 29, 2012 of the Successor.
 All references to fiscal 2010 relate to the combined 244 day period ended January 30, 2011 of the Successor and the 120 day period ended May 31, 2010 of the Predecessor.
-All references to fiscal 2009 relate to the fifty-two weeks ended January 31, 2010 of the Predecessor.
+All references to fiscal 2009 relate to the fifty-two week period ended January 31, 2010 of the Predecessor.
 The financial results for the Successor periods include the impacts of applying purchase accounting.
 The presentation of combined Predecessor and Successor operating results (which is simply the arithmetic sum of the Predecessor and Successor amounts) is a Non-GAAP presentation, which is provided as a convenience solely for the purpose of facilitating comparisons of current results with combined results over the same period in the prior year.